-	For every photographer – professional or beginner – it’s a challenge to decide a perfect background.
+For every photographer – professional or beginner – it’s a challenge to decide on a perfect background.

-Your ultimate goal is to make sure that your background doesn’t steal the focus off your subject, and second is that it compliments your subject.
+Your ultimate goal is to make sure that your background doesn’t steal the focus of your subject, and the second is that it compliments your subject.

 Thus, making sure that you’re using the correct background is the key to enhancing the look of your digital photography.
 Use contrasting backgrounds and don’t use anything that distracts the viewers.